 9. Deploy advanced malware protection software

-The IaaS environment ensures the security of the operating system, network services, and other installed applications.
-These technologies can be deployed on a virtual network to ensure the protection of your infrastructure.
+The IaaS environment ensures the operating system’s security, network services, and other installed applications.
+You can deploy these technologies on a virtual network to protect your infrastructure.

 Generate Quick Responses

-Because of the frequent usage of cloud services, some issues can occur where there is an urgent need for automatic resolutions.
-In an IT environment, every other minute calls for help and requires you to provide quickest fixtures to the cloud-related incidents.
+Because of the frequent usage of cloud services, issues can arise with an urgent need for automatic resolutions.
+Every minute calls for help in an IT environment and requires you to provide the quickest fixtures to cloud-related incidents.
 Here are some practices that ensure efficient resolutions.

 10. Enable two-factor authentication

-Every device, whether new or existing, must be configured such that every time a user wishes to use cloud has to go through two-factor authentication.
+Whether new or existing, it must be configured so that every time a user wishes to use the cloud, they must go through two-factor authentication.

 11. Abolish possible malware on the cloud

-There can be times when a malware hides in some folder and shares space with data.
+There can be times when malware hides in some folder and shares space with data.
 This can be prevented by frequent scanning of the cloud files and storage.
-For the scanning purpose, one can use anti-virus tools explicitly designed for cloud data.
+One can use anti-virus tools explicitly designed for cloud data for scanning purposes.

 12. Discover the latest policies and stay in

-Trends with upcoming practices- sometimes, it becomes a challenge to be aware of all the possible threats that may exist in the future.
-To tackle such situations, you should keep practising policies’ renewal, running tests on web gateways, and trace accesses and reading about the latest technologies from time to time.
+Trends with upcoming practices- sometimes, it becomes a challenge to be aware of all the possible threats in the future.
+To tackle such situations, you should keep practicing policy renewal, running tests on web gateways, tracing accesses, and reading about the latest technologies from time to time.

 With the advent of innovative technology tactics and the evolution of cloud services, the possible risks and threats due to malware also grow.
 If you belong to the IT team or are an IT professional and are responsible for cloud security, you must always try to stay on top of this malware and threats.
 Staying aware of all the attacks and risks is like keeping all eyes open.

-Sometimes, the threats are because of extrusion, and there are incidents when the risks arise due to the careless handling of the cloud data by the internal entities.
+Sometimes, the threats are because of extrusion, and there are incidents when the risks arise due to the internal entities’ careless handling of the cloud data.
 You can fix all the possible loopholes for this malware and learn various practices (discussed above) to eliminate any threat to your data present on the cloud.